-This tutorial will demonstrate how to create a Word document from Excel or Google Sheets.
+This tutorial demonstrates how to create a Word document from Excel or Google Sheets.

-Link From Excel to Word Using Paste Special
+Link From Excel to Word Using Paste Options

-The selected Excel data will be pasted into Word.
+The selected Excel data is pasted into Word.

 Then use the Browse… button to select the Excel file to be inserted into Word as an object.